zikaari/monaco-textmate/README.md

 > This repository is a heavily modified version of original `vscode-textmate` package.
 It's been adjusted here and there to run inside web browsers.
 All of the file system calls have been removed, most of the API now uses `Promises` and grammars can no longer be loaded synchronously.

 ⚠ I'd prefer to see this repository where it really belongs.
-I request anyone from Microsoft to adopt this beauty as soon as possible ⚠
+I request anyone from Microsoft to adopt this package as soon as possible.

 # Monaco TextMate